desmos-labs/primer/phase-6/block-unblock.md

 Starting from version `v0.12.0`, you can now block and unblock users.

-## Block and unblock your first user
+## Blocking and unblocking your first user
 :::tip Requirements
 To block or unblock a user, you will need their address.
 :::